Singapore's founding leaders could not be intimidated into compromising its interests, successors have not forgotten lesson: SM Lee

 One key question about the separation was whether Singapore was kicked out by Malaysia, or whether it sought separation.

-Mr Lee noted that the prevailing view was that Singapore was kicked out.
+Mr Lee Hsien Loong noted that the prevailing view was that Singapore was kicked out.

-Tunku Abdul Rahman, the Malaysian prime minister then, said at the time that the decision to kick Singapore out of Malaysia had been taken by him solely, noted Mr Lee Hsien Loong.
+Tunku Abdul Rahman, the Malaysian prime minister then, said at the time that the decision to kick Singapore out of Malaysia had been taken by him solely.

 But this was not the only reason for the separation.
 There were “many factors” that forced his hand and led the Tunku to conclude that letting Singapore go was the best option for him and Malaysia.